leegee/Perl-Tk-Wizard/README.md

-In the context of this Perl namespace, a Wizard is defined as a graphical user interface (GUI) that presents information, and possibly performs tasks, step-by-step via a series of different pages.
-Pages (or 'screens', or 'Wizard frames') may be chosen logically depending upon user input.
+In the context of this Perl namespace, a Wizard is defined as a graphical user interface (GUI) that presents information, and possibly performs step-by-step tasks, possibly depending upon user input.

 The `Tk::Wizard` module automates a large part of the creation of a wizard program to collect information and then perform some complex